 Branscombe- The Masons Arms & The Fountain Head, these 14th Century pubs offer a delightful but different experience.
 The Fountain Head is the more traditional of the two, independently run serving tasty hearty meals and award-winning local ales.
 The Masons Arms is ran by St Austell Brewery, and is currently undergoing an extensive refurbishment, ready to open by spring 2022.
 The pub oozes character and charm, complete with thatch umbrellas on the patio and serves classic food with a modern touch.

-Sidmouth & Nearby- The Blue Ball, The Swan & The Golden Lion are among our favourite pubs to visit, all serving delightful meals and local ales.
+Sidmouth & Nearby- The Blue Ball, The Swan, Dukes Inn & The Golden Lion are among our favourite pubs to visit, all serving delightful meals and local ales.
 Otterton Mill is not to be missed, serving lunches, cream teas & delightful cakes amongst the working flour mill on the River Otter.

 Exmouth & Topsham- Winslade Manor Restaurant offers the finest of South West produce, from elegant brunches and dining to its lively bar, it offers a special experience for guests.
-Mickeys Beach Bar & Restaurant is Michael Caines relaxed beach restaurant serving amazing local produce with beautiful ocean views.
+We love The Point Bar & Grill on Exmouth Marina and Mickeys Beach Bar & Restaurant, Michael Caines relaxed beach restaurant serving amazing local produce with beautiful ocean views.
 The Passage House & The Lighter in Topsham boast estuary views and serve great food in a family friendly setting.

 We have a range of East Devon holiday homes available this coming Easter, from cosy fisherman’s cottages to luxury houses and apartments, enjoy a short break or weeks stay in Devon this spring.
-The local friendly Sweetcombe Team are always on hand to recommend things to do on Easter and share our favourite cafés, restaurants and pubs for you to experience.
+The local friendly Sweetcombe Team are always on hand to recommend Easter holiday activities and share our favourite cafés, restaurants and pubs for you to experience.